spekframework/spek/docs.md

 <br/>[Kotlin](http://kotlin.jetbrains.org) is an Apache 2 OSS Language targetted at the JVM and JavaScript and is developed by [JetBrains](http://www.jetbrains.com)
 It is aimed at being a concise modern language for general use.
 It also rocks!

-**Q: Is Kotlin free to use?**
-<br/>While this is not a Kotlin FAQ, it is important to note that Kotlin is free to use and you can use the command line or the Community Edition
-of IntelliJ to develop with it (which is free and OSS).
-Obviously IntelliJ Ultimate also works!
-There's also an Eclipse plugin in the works.
-Check the project site for updates.

 **Q: Is Spek a BDD or a TDD framework?**
 <br/>Spek in Dutch means Bacon, so you could think of it as a Bacon Driven Development framework.
 Being serious for a
 moment though, we (at least the original author) believe that there is a false distinction in frameworks around what TDD